 Time-sequential modelling is used to support and validate the take-one-out-at-a-time (TOOT) analysis which is carried out as part of the cost-benefit analysis approach.
 This uses the SRMC model, which, compared to the capacity outlook models, includes increased granularity and detail in the representation of both the inter- and intra-regional transmission limitations addressed by the ISP project.
-Competition benefits are not currently considered.
 Further details on the TOOT approach are provided in Section 5.9.3.